|

 traditions and physical prowess to be able to repel Loroi planetary invasions.

-the ruthless effectiveness of the Teidar and Mizol, the Loroi psionic
+the ruthless effectiveness of the Loroi psionic

 warfare castes, and each planet fell quickly.
 Captured more or